Softnage/sweetpeehotel/README.md

 - SEO Optimasation for all pages
 - Sitemap added
 - Added Google Analytics tracking

-## To-Do
-- Configure booking form endpoint to communicate with Hotelipad account
+- Configured booking form endpoint to communicate with Hotelipad account